MLB Odds: Phillies - White Sox Prediction, Pick, How To Watch

-The Philadelphia Phillies are coming in at just 6-10 on the season as they travel to Chicago to face the Chicago White Sox.
+It is game one of a doubleheader as the Philadelphia Phillies face off with the Chicago White Sox in interleague play.
 It is time to continue our MLB odds series with a Phillies-White Sox prediction, pick, and how-to watch.

-The Phillies come in off a 14-3 win, which saw them score nine runs in the first inning.
-Bryson Stott started things right with a lead-off home run and the Phillies never looked back.
-This was a nice rebound from the 13-0 loss to the Red the day before in which they managed just five hits.
-The White Sox are also 6-10 on the season and lost two of three to the Orioles over the weekend.
-In that series, the White Sox saw their bullpen give up leads twice in the latter innings to lose.
+Due to high winds and cold temperatures, the Phillies and White Sox game was postponed on Monday.
+They will play a doubleheader today, with the first game starting at 3:10 PM local time.
+Game two will then start approximately 30-45 minutes after game one, but not before 6:10 PM local time.
+An extra day of rest may be good for the two teams, as both teams were faltering going into this match-up and need to find a way to turn around the early season woes.
+Over the weekend the Phillies won two of four over the Reds, while the White Sox dropped two of three to the Orioles.
+Today, someone could come out with two much-needed wins.

 Here are the Phillies-White Sox MLB odds, courtesy of FanDuel.